-Michael V. DeSantis has 30 years of litigation and trial experience and achieved an “AV Preeminent Rating”, which is the highest possible rating, in both legal ability and ethical standards, in the defense of general liability, professional liability, legal malpractice, errors and omissions liability in general, maritime litigation, labor law, products liability, commercial litigation, directors and officers liability.
-He is experienced in defending a wide range of clients from corporations to individuals in various practice areas including accountants, architects, attorneys, banks, engineers, insurance brokers, registered representatives, broker dealers, financial advisors, financial services, title companies, home appraisals, real estate brokers, doctors and other medical professionals sued in malpractice actions, as well as contractors, owners and managing agents in premises cases.
+Michael V. DeSantis has 30 years of litigation and trial experience and achieved an “AV Preeminent Rating”, which is the highest possible rating, in both legal ability and ethical standards, in the defense of general liability, professional liability, directors and officers liability, errors and omissions liability, maritime, labor law, products liability, and commercial litigation.
+He is experienced in defending a wide range of clients including accountants, architects, attorneys, banks, engineers, insurance brokers, registered representatives, broker dealers, financial advisors, financial services, title companies, home appraisals, real estate brokers, doctors and other medical professionals sued in malpractice actions as well as contractors, owners and managing agents in premises cases.
 Mr. DeSantis also specializes in the defense of vertical transportation matters arising out of elevator and escalator personal injury and commercial litigation.

 - New York